 Wildly popular for a number of years in Scandinavian territory, underfloor heating is exactly as its moniker suggests.

-Using electric pads, coils or water-filled pipes beneath the floor covering, different types of underfloor heating both deliver an impressive heat output sufficient to warm the entire room it is installed in to a comfortable temperature.
+Using electric pads, coils or water-filled pipes beneath the floor covering, different types of underfloor heating both deliver an impressive heat output sufficient to heat a room to a comfortable temperature.
 The contrasting types are referred to as a dry system or wet system.

-Typifying the clean line design profiles so often associated with Swedish or Norwegian properties, the presence of UFH can negate a necessity for radiators or heated towel rails, without compromising on the general comfort or inviting warmth that makes a house a home.
+Typifying the clean line design profiles so often associated with Swedish or Norwegian properties, the presence of UFH can negate a necessity for modern or traditional radiators or heated towel rails, without compromising on the general comfort or inviting warmth that makes a house a home.